COBOL

-COBOL was designed in 1959 by CODASYL and was partly based on the programming language FLOW-MATIC designed by Grace Hopper.
-It was created as part of a US Department of Defense effort to create a portable programming language for data processing.
-It was originally seen as a stopgap, but the Department of Defense promptly forced computer manufacturers to provide it, resulting in its widespread adoption.
-It was standardized in 1968 and has since been revised four times.
+COBOL's design was started in 1959 by CODASYL and was partly based on the programming language FLOW-MATIC, designed by Grace Hopper.
+It was created as part of a U.S. Department of Defense effort to create a portable programming language for data processing.
+It was originally seen as a stopgap, but the Defense Department promptly pressured computer manufacturers to provide it, resulting in its widespread adoption.
+It was standardized in 1968 and has been revised five times.
 Expansions include support for structured and object-oriented programming.
-The current standard is ISO/IEC 1989:2014.
+The current standard is ISO/IEC 1989:2023.